Pixelguy14/Julia_msi_GUI/README.md

    unzip the file in your desired location<br>

 ## Load User Interface
-1. Set working directory to Julia_msi_GUI (this repository) in your terminal using:
+1. Set working directory to Julia_msi_GUI (this repository) in your terminal using:<br>
-   linux:
+   Linux:
    ```
    cd PathToRepository/Julia_msi_GUI-main
    ```
-   windows/mac:
+   Windows/Mac:
    ```
    cd PathToRepository\Julia_msi_GUI-main
    ```